padajar/padajar.github.io/_pages/education.md

 ## leadership

-MIT Educational Studies Programs ([website](https://esp.mit.edu/)) : *Chair, Summer HSSP Director, Community Working Group Director* : ESP runs giant educational programs for middle and high school students with the motto "Teach Anything, Learn Anything."
+MIT Educational Studies Programs ([website](https://esp.mit.edu/)) <a name="esp"></a>
+: *Chair, Summer HSSP Director, Community Working Group Director* : ESP runs giant educational programs for middle and high school students with the motto "Teach Anything, Learn Anything."
 Some examples of classes taught at our programs can be found [down below](#esp-classes).
 I joined ESP because I thought it was the way to start teaching at their programs.
 It turns out that's not true at all, but I've stuck around ESP anyways.
-This club is filled with some of the most wonderful people I've met at MIT, people who care about keeping organizations running well, the state of education n the world, and just life in general.
+This club is filled with some of the most wonderful people I've met at MIT, people who care about keeping organizations running well, the state of education in the world, and just life in general.
 No matter how long I stay in ESP, there's always some way I feel like I'm growing or feeling like I'm contributing — serving as Chair for the club or a mentor for new directors, implementing the MIT Minors Policy, or finding ways to bring a sense of community to our programs.
-I love ESP a lot, and joining this club was the best decision I ever made at MIT.
+I love ESP a lot, and joining this club was the best decision I made at MIT.

 Northeast Regional Middle School Science Bowl ([website](https://www.mitsciencebowl.com/)) : *Coordinator*